adityaramesh/aws_dns/README.md

 The script `install.py` and `uninstall.py` are designed for Ubuntu-based distributions using System V init systems.
-If you are using a different Linux distribution, you wil need to copy the following files to the proper locations:
+If you are using a different Linux distribution, you will need to copy the following files to the proper locations:

   - `aws_dns.py` (This should probably be renamed to `aws_dns` after it is moved and given execute permissions.)